-Testing is administered in the following areas: Keyboarding, Sentence Skills, Reading Comprehension, and Mathematics.
-Persons should contact the Admissions Office to secure a permit to schedule for the Placement Exam.
-Permits will be issued only after all official transcripts are on file in the Admissions Office.
+Testing is administered in the following areas: Reading, Writing, Write Placer (Essay), and Mathematics.
+Persons should contact the Admissions Office to schedule the placement exam.
+A testing date will be scheduled after the official transcripts are on file in the Admissions Office.
 There is no charge for taking the test.
-Any person who has a disability that would require special accommodations during testing should notify a counselor in Counseling & Career Services prior to scheduling a test date.
+Any person who has a disability that would require special accommodations during testing should notify a counselor in Counseling and Career Services prior to scheduling a test date.